annaelisalappe/SynthACticBench/README.md

 SynthACticBench addresses this by offering:

 * Ability-oriented evaluation: Each benchmark isolates a specific property of algorithm configuration problems, such as handling conditional parameters or navigating rugged fitness landscapes.
 Fig. 1 shows all of the capabilities that can be investigated with SynthACticBench.
-* Controlled and reproducible experiments: With transparent and synthetic benchmarks, you can systematically test configurators under well-defined conditions.
+* Controlled and reproducible experiments: With transparent and highly configurable benchmarks, you can systematically test configurators under well-defined conditions.
+Each benchmark is defined by a configuration file, in which can specify any parameter passed to the benchmark's unique function.
+For all benchmarks, you can freely set the dimensionality and the seed.

 ![Fig.1 Capabilities evaluated in SynthACticBench](https://github.com/user-attachments/assets/cb4c1651-5392-4b0a-8a51-d76ed65b14b2)
 -> TODO: Mit neuer Version updaten!